Chrissy Teigen On The ‘How Do You Deal With Your Wife’ Question

 John Legend and Chrissy Teigen are one of the most celebrated of celebrity couples.
-But Teigen revealed on Twitter Wednesday that she has a pet pieve about something her famous husband is often asked in interviews about her.
+But Teigen revealed on Twitter Wednesday that she has a pet peeve about something her famous husband is often asked in interviews about her.

 “I feel like a very common question when interviewing john is basically ‘how do you deal with your wife’ and… I don’t love it,” Teigen said on Twitter.
 “It happens a lot. ‘does she ask you if certain things are okay to say?’…it’s just very weird to me.”